The Trail Map:- OSI Map Series 25

 The route follows the lake shore before branching with a shorter return route to the right and the longer lakeside route continuing ahead.
-A number of wooden sculptures from Irish and international artists can be found along the track, forming a ‘Sculpture Tour’ through the forest.
-With a quiet picnic area and stunning lakeside views, this walk is suitable for all ages, and can be undertaken in its 3km entirety or by shorter alternative routes mentioned above.
+Continuing along the lakeshore path, you’ll reach a newly constructed section of path, which extends the trail.
+This passes to the rear of the old Hazelwood estate, before a timber gate on your right brings you back to the trailhead and parking area.
+With plenty of places to stop for a picnic or just to bask in the stunning lakeside views, this walk is suitable for all ages, and can be undertaken in its 4.2km entirety or by shorter alternative routes mentioned above.

 Did you know?

 Hazelwood was the seat of the Wynne family who owned the house and most of the surrounding lands for 300 years.
 The Wynnes were a very important Sligo family and included members of parliament and High Sherrifs within their ranks.

 Hazelwood House was designed by the architect Richard Cassells whose other works of note include the Irish parlimentary buildings at Leinster House, the Printing House at Trinity College Dublin, the Rotunda Hospital, Carton House, Russborough House and Powerscourt House.
 Cassells was arguably premier Irish architect of his generation although German by birth.